kazaamjt/BlogContent/base/part_2.md

 Give it a couple of moments to reconfigure itself before trying to ssh again.

 Now that we have a domain, let's add a DNS forwarder.
-I'm going to forward DNS requests to `8.8.8.8`, but you're free to forward to your prefered public DNS.
+I'm going to forward DNS requests to `8.8.8.8`, but you're free to forward to your preferred public DNS.

 ```Powershell
 Add-DnsServerForwarder -IPAddress 8.8.8.8